Sauropod hiatus: End of the hiatus

 Whatever the cause of the sauropod hiatus, sauropods do not reappear in the North American fossil record until near the end of the Cretaceous.
 Various specimens have been claimed to represent Campanian records of sauropods in North America, but have since been re-dated as Maastrichtian or reinterpreted as representing other groups of animals.
 Some of these claimed records have been determined to be hadrosaur cervical vertebrae, which can superficially resemble titanosaur caudal vertebrae if poorly preserved and interpreted back-to-front.
-Sauropods do not definitely reappear in the North American fossil record until the Maastrichtian, the last age of the Cretaceous.
-These post-hiatus records are all titanosaurs, and are commonly considered to represent a single genus, Alamosaurus.
+Sauropods do not definitely reappear in the North American fossil record until the Maastrichtian, the last age of the Cretaceous, although an unpublished study presented at the Society of Vertebrate Paleontology conference in 2018 reported the occurrence of a sauropod caudal vertebra in the Deadhorse Coulee Member of the Milk River Formation, dating to the Santonian.
+If confirmed, it would represent the northernmost occurrence of a sauropod in Late Cretaceous North America, as well as provide evidence against the "sauropod hiatus."
+The post-hiatus sauropod records of North America are all titanosaurs, and are commonly considered to represent a single genus, Alamosaurus.
 Alamosaurus appears to have rapidly become the dominant large herbivore of southern North America.
+Due to its large size, Alamosaurus is estimated to have contributed to the evolution of gigantism in North American Tyrannosauridae species such as Tyrannosaurus, with whom it lived alongside.

 Alamosaurus probably reached North America by crossing over from South America.
 Other studies have viewed the idea that Alamosaurus could have crossed over from South America skeptically, as the only connection between the Americas at the time may have been island chains that titanosaurs would have been poorly suited to cross, and proposed that Alamosaurus reached North America from Asia instead.
 However, this hypothesis is based on studies that did not include Alamosauruss South American close relative Pellegrinisaurus.
 Sauropods have been considered poorly adapted for high-latitude environments, which would have made the Bering land bridge between Asia and North America inhospitable for titanosaurs.
 The first appearance of hadrosaurs in South America coincides with the first appearance of titanosaurs in North America, suggesting that titanosaurs may have dispersed north along the same routes as hadrosaurs dispersed south.
 It has also been proposed that Alamosaurus belongs to a lineage of titanosaurs native to North America, but no other known North American sauropod is closely related to Alamosaurus, rendering such a possibility unlikely.